People With Exceptionally High Self-Respect Say 11 Phrases Casually In Everyday Life

 10. ‘Can you rephrase that in a way that’s respectful for both of us’

 As expert negotiator Cindy Watson argues, receiving and giving respect isn’t just productive for personal conversations, but nuanced professional ones, as well.
-It’s not uncommon, in her line of work, to enter into conversations with unbalanced power dynamics of feelings of fear and anxiety — making basic respect a struggle.
+It’s not uncommon in her line of work to enter into conversations with unbalanced power dynamics of feelings of fear and anxiety.
+This can make basic respect a struggle.

 However, these same imbalances can be present in our own personal relationships, as well, encouraging us to let disrespect go unnoticed at the expense of our emotional and mental wellbeing.
 With a phrase like this, you can directly ask for the respect you deserve, even amid a hostile or unproductive environment.

-If someone responds negatively, you have the option to remove yourself or set a boundary, and if they’re open to apologizing or clarifying their language, you can move forward in a healthier way.
+If someone responds to a person with high self-respect negatively, they have the option to remove themselves or set a boundary.
+If they’re open to apologizing or clarifying their language, they can move forward in a healthier way.

 11. ‘I want to work this out with you, but I don’t tolerate hostility’